My Current HiFi System 2026 – Updated January 1st 2026

 I get emails from time to time asking me what the state of my system is.
 It has changed often, usually every few months in the past as I get new pieces in that I fall for.
 I am a HiFi addict after all, lol.
 Just because I change a piece doesn’t mean what I had before is bad or no longer loved, I just like to keep things fresh for the videos and to experience as much as I can.
 I do this to learn, to compare and to understand what makes some gear cost as much as it does.

 Lucky for me my wife is into this as well.
 While I listen daily, she sits with me on the weekends and we both enjoy it.
-Here we are on our weekend “date” at a local brewery.
-After this we went home to listen to some music.
+Here we are on our way to my mothers house on Christmas Day 2025.
 Fun Fact, my wife and I met in kindergarten and went to grade school together.
 Now in our upper 50’s we enjoy the simple things in life above all else.

 This is my current system going into 2026: